tools-study/journal/drafts/draft_4.md

 1. **Chromatin accessibility landscape for bridge recombination.** What fraction of the human genome is accessible to bridge recombinase, and how does this compare to Cas9?
 Genome-wide ATAC-seq and bridge recombinase activity maps are needed.

-2. **In vivo propagation cascade dynamics.** The Fisher-KPP model assumes homogeneous tissue, but real tissues have heterogeneous cell packing, extracellular matrix barriers, and variable EV diffusivity.
-How do these heterogeneities affect wave propagation?

-3. **Immune responses to novel delivery modalities.** What are the adaptive immune responses to repeated eCIS administration, RBC ghost nanoparticles, and engineered EVs in primates?
+2. **Immune responses to novel delivery modalities.** What are the adaptive immune responses to repeated eCIS administration, RBC ghost nanoparticles, and engineered EVs in primates?

-4. **Mitochondrial heteroplasmy drift.** After DdCBE editing shifts heteroplasmy, does stochastic drift during mtDNA replication cause the heteroplasmy to return to pre-editing levels?
+3. **Mitochondrial heteroplasmy drift.** After DdCBE editing shifts heteroplasmy, does stochastic drift during mtDNA replication cause the heteroplasmy to return to pre-editing levels?
 What is the timescale of this drift?

-5. **HAC long-term stability.** What is the mitotic retention rate of HACs in human stem cells over years of self-renewal?
+4. **HAC long-term stability.** What is the mitotic retention rate of HACs in human stem cells over years of self-renewal?
 Can centromere engineering improve stability?

 ### 13.2 Engineering Challenges